The Duchess of Edinburgh’s work to support women in conflict around the world

 In November 2022, The Duchess attended the 'International Conference for Preventing Sexual Violence in Conflict' in London, where she joined a Dr Denis Mukwege ‘in conversation’ as they discussed the work of the Panzi Foundation in the Democratic Republic of the Congo.

-Taking place over two-days, the conference is bringing together representatives from over 70 countries to help drive action tackle the issue.
+The conference brought together representatives from over 70 countries to help drive action.
 Her Royal Highness also joined a panel discussion with Lord Tariq Ahmad, Ajna Jusic, President of Assocation of Forgotten Children of War, Dr Mukwege, Esther Dingemans from the Global Survivors Fund, and the First Lady of Ukraine Olena Zelenska.

-In October 2022, The Duchess visited the Democratic Republic of the Congo (DRC), which focussed addressing the devastating impact of sexual and gender based violence in conflict, while supporting and empowering survivors and tackling the stigma they face.
+The Duchess has visited the Democratic Republic of the Congo (DRC) twice: in October 2022 and again in October 2025 (to coincide with the 25th anniversary of the WPS agenda).
+Both visits focussed on addressing the devastating impact of sexual and gender based violence in conflict, while supporting and empowering survivors and tackling the stigma they face.

 In The DRC, Her Royal Highness visited the world-renowned surgeon and Nobel Peace Prize laureate Dr Denis Mukwege’s Panzi Hospital, seeing first-hand the pioneering and critical medical treatment provided to those who have endured brutal, conflict-related sexual violence and trauma.